Skip to content

 Why

 R users are spoiled for choice when it comes to visualization frameworks.
-The options include ggplot2 (arguably the most important graphics system of the last decade) and lattice, not to mention a bewildering array of extensions built on top of, around, and in between these amazing packages.
+The options, of course, include lattice and ggplot2; say nothing of the bewildering array of extensions built around, on top of, and in between these amazing packages.1

-As a result, it is perhaps not surprising that the base R graphics system sometimes gets short shrift.
-This is unfortunate, because base R offers very powerful and flexible plotting facilities.
-Just type demo(graphics) or demo(persp) into your R console to get an idea.
-Or, take a look at these two excellent tutorials.
-The downside of this power and flexibility is that base R plotting can require a fair bit of manual tinkering.
+Given the wealth of options, it is perhaps understandable that even avid R users can overlook the base R graphics system.
+This is unfortunate, because base R offers very powerful and flexible plotting facilities.2 The downside of this power and flexibility is that base R plotting can require a lot of manual tinkering.
 A case in point is plotting grouped data with an appropriate legend.
 Doing so with the generic plot() function can require several function calls or a loop, fiddling with your plot regions, and then generating the legend manually.

 Quickstart